Breast Cancer Treatments at Scripps Health in San Diego

 Chemotherapy treatment is the use of drugs (administered orally or intravenously) to attack cancerous cells directly or indirectly.
 The aim is to destroy cancer cells or slow their growth.

-Scripps Health offers chemotherapy in several locations throughout San Diego County, including Scripps hospitals, outpatient infusion centers, or in Scripps-affiliated physicians’ offices.
+Scripps Health offers chemotherapy in several throughout San Diego County, including Scripps hospitals, outpatient infusion centers, or in Scripps-affiliated physicians’ offices.
 All infusion treatments are managed by physicians and nurses specially trained in oncology.

 Scripps Health nurses administering chemotherapy have completed extensive training and education through the Oncology Nursing Society.
 Many Scripps clinical pharmacists have advanced training in chemotherapy preparation and treatment.
 A team of multidisciplinary professionals — including special breast cancer nurse navigators — works collaboratively to provide patients the highest quality of care and comfort.